 The story of Charlie Byrne’s starts in 1989, when Charlie began to sell quality secondhand books from a market stall in Galway’s Munster Avenue.
 By October 1989, he had leased a small shop on Dominick Street, and the bookshop had found its first home.

-Since 1996, Charlie Byrne’s has continued to expand, and today, the bookshop occupies a large part of the Cornstore, meandering across multiple floors and creating a warm, sprawling haven for book lovers.
+Since 1996, Charlie Byrne’s has continued to expand, and today, the bookshop occupies a large part of the Cornstore, meandering across multiple floors and creating a warm, sprawling heaven for book lovers!

 Charlie Byrne’s has been a cultural centre in Galway for over two decades, and celebrated its thirtieth anniversary in 2018.
 As an integral part of Galway’s artistic landscape, we regularly host book launches, readings, and other cultural events.